Kamal-Ahmed/DQ-Dimensions.github.io/README.md

 Clicking on a coloured cell navigates users to a collection of Wiki pages on Data Management [2], providing additional information for that particular Data Quality Dimension, such as: synonyms, relations, and examples of their usage.

+<sup>*)</sup> In 2022 ISO 704:2009 on "Terminology work — Principles and methods" was withdrawn and replaced by ISO 704:2022.

 ### Mapping of data quality dimensions to ISO/IEC 25012:2008 categories

 In 2025 we studied several publications related to categorising the list of 60 data quality dimensions.
 The publication on "A Framework for Current and New Data Quality Dimensions: An Overview" [3] refers to a data quality model in ISO/IEC 25012:2008 [4].
 The 262 data quality dimensions found in [3] can be categorised along three "Domain layers": Contextual, Intrinsic and System dependent.
 Each of these domain layers can be further categorised into "Core data quality dimensions".
 Subsequently, all data quality dimensions found in [3] can be related to these "Core data quality dimensions".
 In the visualization shown below we have focused on depicting the three "Domain layers" and the "Core data quality dimensions".